We can't find the internet

 Setting Dates

-Both Start Date
+CMD+S: Set Start Date -

-and Due Date
+CMD+D: Set Due Date -

 - After Completion